 1. Wilful or reckless breaking of the constitution or by-laws;

-2. Subject to J.5(5), the Council shall appoint a SAICSIT member to lead evidence.
+2. Subject to is designated Procedures, the Council shall appoint a SAICSIT member to lead evidence.

 A disciplinary committee shall consist of at least three members.